 I lift 5-6 days a week and do cardio 3-5 days per week depending on my goals.
 I sweat a lot but on my scalp but blow drying in between the wefts make the world of a difference.
 I also will do crown washes where I wash the top of my head above the first weft if my scalp becomes too itchy.
 I also use two different dry shampoos, an aerosol on days I style my hair and a powder on days I do not.

 My hair has never been healthier since getting extensions.
-I have to put so much less heat to my hair that it keeps it that much healthier.
+I have to put so much less heat on my hair that it keeps it that much healthier.
 Damage usually occurs when the method used is not done properly or if someone is not certified that is installing extensions.

 I have had two different methods done, NBR from May 2018 to June 2019 and then IBE since then.
-I personally prefer the IBE method as it is smoother, less headaches after install, and easier to sleep on!
+I personally prefer the IBE method as it is smoother, fewer headaches after install, and easier to sleep on!

 What to Look for in a Salon